5 Characteristics of a Toxic Coworker or Employee

 When something goes wrong, a toxic coworker will be quick to shift the blame on others.
 They have a sweet deal working in their cushy spot on the org chart, and will defend that position like a rat in a corner.
 If this means selling out their subordinates or co-workers, so be it.

 They also prepare for this eventuality by never giving perfect scores to their co-workers on annual reviews.
-I know that this is a normal [idiotic] corporate practice to always leave room for improvement, but toxic coworkers will take it a step farther and purposely seek negative comments to make.
+This normalized [idiotic] corporate practice to always leave room for improvement lets toxic coworkers purposely seek negative comments to make.
 They want to look better by comparison, and they want the record to appear that way in case someone has to look back for proof.
+And management is more than happy to hold back raises for everyone using those metrics.

 The Cure?